-Following a mass school shooting in Connecticut in December 2012, policymakers in the United States began engaging in a renewed debate about gun control.
-AS/COA Online looks at gun-related legislation in Latin America’s six largest economies, identifying regulations for arms licensing.
+Updated January 19, 2016—Given a string of mass shootings and executive action on gun control, the United States is in the midst of a renewed debate on guns.
+To compare, AS/COA Online looks at gun-related legislation in Latin America’s six largest economies, identifying regulations for arms licensing.
 In Argentina, Brazil, Chile, Colombia, Mexico, and Venezuela, gun possession is legal for civilians, though restrictions tend to be stringent.
 In recent years, several countries sought to tighten gun control, while Brazil’s Congress prepares to loosen the rules.

 Browse by country: